-9 creative ways to give cash
+9 creative ways to give cash as a graduation gift

 Whether they’re going off to college or shopping for an interview outfit, all grads can use some extra cash.
 You can make your gift of money more meaningful and memorable by presenting it in one of these unique ways.